thiefCat/DDA4010/README.md

 # DDA4010
-Assignments of DDA4010 (Bayesian Statistics) in CUHKSZ
+My assignments solutions of DDA4010 (Bayesian Statistics) in CUHKSZ